jjnether/obsidian_backup/jnetherton/DA/_Misc - DA.md

 - Should the individual phases be under voltage and the 3 phase check be dead?
 `SV02PU := 5 cycles`
 - Can this be lowered?
 It is here to try and account for variation in upstream mechanism not opening all phases/extinguishing the Arc at the same time, but has to be short enough to not be over ridden by a three phase trip operation

+- If 651 is powered but doesn't seem to be turning on, hit `TARGET RESET` and it should wake from sleep